-We issued warrants to purchase 1,523,370 shares of our common stock as part of the equity financing that we completed in October 2011.
-In accordance with U.S. generally accepted accounting principles, because these warrants allow for net cash settlement in the event of certain fundamental transactions (as defined in the warrants agreement), we have recorded the fair value of the 2011 warrants as a liability in the accompanying balance sheets at June 30, 2012 and December 31, 2011 using a Black-Scholes Model.
+We issued warrants to purchase 1,523,370 shares of our common stock as part of the equity financing that we completed in October 2011 and warrants to purchase 1,510,870 of these shares remain outstanding.
+In accordance with U.S. generally accepted accounting principles, because these warrants allow for net cash settlement in the event of certain fundamental transactions (as defined in the warrants agreement), we have recorded the fair value of the 2011 warrants as a liability in the accompanying balance sheets at September 30, 2012 and December 31, 2011 using a Black-Scholes Model.
 We will remeasure the fair value of the 2011 warrants liability at each reporting date until the 2011 warrants are exercised or have expired.
 Changes in the fair value of the warrants liability are reported in the statements of operations as income or expense.
 The fair value of the warrants liability is subject to significant fluctuation based on changes in the inputs to the Black-Scholes Model, including our common stock price, expected volatility, expected life, the risk-free interest rate and dividend yield.
 The market price for our common stock has been and may continue to be volatile.
-Consequently, future fluctuations in the price of our common stock may cause significant increases or decreases in the fair value of the 2011 warrants.
+Consequently, historic fluctuations in the price of our common stock have caused significant increases or decreases in the fair value of the 2011 warrants and future fluctuations in the price of our common stock will likely cause significant increases or decreases in the fair value of the 2011 warrants.